 As technology advances, our need for power sources grows.
 These days, you likely need twice as many wall outlets to use your gadgets, than you did 10 years ago.

-It’s an inconvenient, unescapable truth.
+It’s an inconvenient, inescapable truth.

-And while this can be solved by purchasing multi contact docks, and making sure to distribute the electrical load evenly, let’s be honest, very few of us actually do that.
+And while this can be solved by purchasing multi-contact docks, and making sure to distribute the electrical load evenly, let’s be honest, very few of us actually do that.

-This will not only stop your breakers from tripping, but also extend the lifespan of your gadgets and devices.
+Being conscious with your electric usage will not only stop your breakers from tripping, but also extend the lifespan of your gadgets and devices.